 - Betsy Z. Russell is the Boise bureau chief and state government and politics reporter for the Idaho Press, and writes the “Eye on Boise” blog (and has since 2004).
 She is the current president of the Idaho Press Club and is also president and a founding board member of Idahoans for Openness in Government (IDOG).
 She is a graduate of the University of California-Berkeley and holds a master's degree in journalism from Columbia University.
 She previously worked for nearly 27 years for The Spokesman-Review.
 She is married with two children and is an avid skier and windsurfer.

-- Greg Lee is sports editor of a four-man staff.
+- Greg Lee is sports editor of a three-man staff.
 He oversees writers covering Boise State athletics, small college athletes and Treasure Valley high school athletics.
 He spent more than 33 years at The Spokesman-Review covering high school and college sports before joining the Idaho Press.

 - John Wustrow has been a member of the Idaho Press sports staff since 2008.
 He covers College of Idaho and Northwest Nazarene athletics, the Idaho Steelheads, the Boise Hawks and also helps out on Boise State coverage.
 A Michigan native, he enjoys watching the University of Michigan and Detroit pro teams.
 To help cope with the constant disappointment of the Detroit Lions, he has been known to belt out a tune or two on the karaoke stage and is a member of a trivia team which has won multiple city league championships.